Post

 Key points:

-• Backend services only expose ports internally to the Docker network
+• All backend services only expose ports internally to the Docker network via expose:

 1